REY-M-ARK/dormManagement/database/data_dictionary.md

 Notes:
 - Primary keys are auto-incremented integers.
 - Ensure appropriate indices for foreign keys for performance.
-- Consider adding a new `building_owners` join table if multiple landlords can own a building.
 - Timestamps can use DATETIME with default CURRENT_TIMESTAMP, and UPDATE triggers for updated_at.